 History: Palermo dates back to the 8th and 6th century B.C.
 The city became part of the Byzantine Empire for some time, then was taken over by the Arabs.
 During this time, the arts and economies thrived due to their advanced culture.
 Palermo increased its prestige by building mosques, exquisite palaces, and eye popping gardens.
 It changed hands many more times, but in 1870 Palermo became annexed to the Kingdom of Italy.
 The capital of Sicily is Palermo and it is located in northwestern Sicily, next to the Tyrrhenian Sea.

 Tip: Be sure to see the Piazza Pretoria, where you will find the “Fountain of Shame”.
 Originally built in 1555 by Francesco Camiliani, this risqué fountain will shock you with some of its statues and scenes.

 Trivia: Sicily is the fifth largest city in Italy.

-Check out my other European cruise port articles:
+Check out our other European cruise port articles: